MarcosDemetry/MarcosDemetry.github.io/_hobby/2025-06-02-seminar-participation.md

 <img src = "/assets/img/hobby-seminar-participation/Unique-presenters-by-gender.png" width ="100%"/>

 If you are like me<sup>*</sup>, you've gone around wondering the following:
-Which is more popular among economists, Google Sites or Github Pages?
+Which is more popular among economists, Google Sites or GitHub Pages?
 I don't have a definitive answer, but use this figure to argue about it at the pub.<sup>&dagger;</sup>
 <img src = "/assets/img/hobby-seminar-participation/Unique-presenters-by-personal-website.png" width ="100%"/>

 <sup>*</sup> Congrats!
 That's a big win.
-<sup>&dagger;</sup> How representative is my sample to the sample of all economists?
+<sup>&dagger;</sup> How representative is my sample compared to the sample of all economists?
 Squarespace + Google Domains = True.
 Google Sites has a relative majority, but is that all that counts to declare victory?
-I will start campaigning to get people with no personal websites to create a Github Pages.
+I will start campaigning to get people with no personal websites to create a GitHub Pages site.

-Uploaded 2023–11–20; Last updated 2025–11-19
+Uploaded 2023–11–20; Last updated 2025–11–19

 <a href="/hobby">Back to Hobby</a>